bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 items passing the filter routine.
 Treat this argument as read-only.

 ## Sorting
 As mentioned above in the [**Fields**](#fields-column-definitions-) section above, you can make columns sortable.
-Clciking on sortable a column header will sort the column in ascending direction, while clicking on it again will switch the direction or sorting.
+Clicking on a sortable column header will sort the column in ascending direction, while clicking on it again will switch the direction of sorting.
 Clicking on a non-sortable column will clear the sorting.

 You can control which column is pre-sorted and the order of sorting (ascending or descending).
 To pre-specify the column to be sorted, set the `sort-by` prop to